Accreditation is the responsibility of the Board of Directors of the OCA.

-2. The Membership Committee of OCA ensures that the application is complete and includes all prerequisite letters and documentation.
+2. The Membership Committee of OCA ensures that the application is complete.

-3. The Board approves the camp as a Provisional Member in its first year of a two-year accreditation process.
+3. The Board approves the camp as a Provisional 1 Member.

-4. In the spring, the Standards Committee assigns a visitor who contacts the
+4. In the spring, the Camp is assigned their Summer Visitor Standards who contacts can answer questions

-5. During the following summer, the assigned visitor does a Standards Visit.
+5. In the summer, the assigned visitor does a Standards Visit.

-7. The Standards Committee reviews these forms and informs the camp of any
+7. The Standards Committee reviews these forms, makes recommendations to the Board, and informs the camp of their status.

 PRIOR TO THE VISIT

-The visitor reviews the Guidelines for Accreditation just prior to the visit to ensure that he or she is familiar with all aspects of the standards.
+- The visitor reviews the Guidelines for Accreditation prior to the visit to ensure that he/she is familiar with all aspects of the standards.

 A good visit involves a minimum time period of four hours.

-The director accompanies the visitor on a complete tour of the facilities.
-During the tour, there should be an exchange of ideas in which the visitor and the director can freely ask questions of each other regarding any aspect of the camp.
+The Director gives the visitor a complete tour of the facilities.
 In a co-operative and supportive manner, colleagues may discuss concerns related to the specific camp or camps in general.
-The visitor should be able to talk with staff and campers and visit with the whole camp during a meal or a camp-wide activity.
+The Visitor should talk with staff and campers and observe a camp-wide event.

-The director and the visitor review the Guidelines for Accreditation and every answer.
+The Director and the Visitor review the Answer Sheets.
 Both parties are responsible for ensuring that all questions are answered.
-ALL “NO” AND “NOT APPLICABLE” ANSWERS SHOULD BE DISCUSSED AND A FULL EXPLANATION WRITTEN BY THE DIRECTOR AND VISITOR.
+ALL “NO” AND “NOT APPLICABLE” ANSWERS SHOULD BE DISCUSSED AND A FULL EXPLANATION WRITTEN.

 The camp is responsible for mailing the completed forms to the OCA office.
-The visitor is responsible for mailing the Visitor Summation Form to the OCA office.
+The visitor is responsible for mailing the Visitor Feedback Form to the OCA office.

 AFTER THE VISIT